jtrv/superseedr/README.md

         ```
         If you leave this commented out, it will default to the public `:latest` build.

-    * **VPN Config:** Create your `gluetun.env` file from the example.
+    * **VPN Config:** Create your `.gluetun.env` file from the example.
         ```bash
-        cp gluetun.env.example gluetun.env
+        cp .gluetun.env.example .gluetun.env
         ```
-        Edit `gluetun.env` with your VPN provider, credentials, and server region.
+        Edit `.gluetun.env` with your VPN provider, credentials, and server region.

 #### Option 1: VPN with Gluetun (Recommended)

 This setup routes all `superseedr` traffic through a secure Gluetun VPN tunnel, which acts as a kill-switch and handles dynamic port forwarding from your provider.

-1. Make sure you have created and configured your `gluetun.env` file.
+1. Make sure you have created and configured your `.gluetun.env` file.
 2. Run the stack using the default `docker-compose.yml` file:

 * **Interactive:**